How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

+As a second example of real world datasets \soma{with known unique event}, we analyzed gravitational wave detector time series around the GW150914 merger event \cite{Abbott16} (Fig.\,\ref{fig:grav}).
+The LIGO Hanford detector's signal ($4096$ Hz) was downloaded from the GWOSC database \cite{Abbott19}.
 A 12\,s long segment of strain data around the GW150914 merger event was selected for further analysis.
-As a preprocessing, the signal was bandpass-filtered (50-300 Hz).
-Time delay embedding was carried out with embedding delay of $8$ time-steps ($1.953$ ms) and embedding dimension of $E=6$ and $E=11$ for TOF and LOF respectively We set the parameters of the algorithms as follows: $k=12, M=146.484$\,ms for TOF and $k=100$, threshold$=0.5 \%$ for LOF (SFig.\,\ref{fig:sup_grav_embed}).
+As a preprocessing step, the signal was bandpass-filtered (50-300 Hz).
+Time delay embedding was carried out with embedding delay of $8$ time-steps ($1.953$ ms) and embedding dimension of $E=6$ and $E=11$ for TOF and LOF respectively. \soma{The neighbour parameter was set to $k=12$, for TOF and $k=100$ for LOF.
+The length of the event was set to $M=146.484\,ms$ for TOF and discord and correspondingly, the threshold to $0.5 \%$ for LOF (Fig.\,S10).

-Both TOF and LOF detected the merger event, however TOF selectively detected the period when the chirp of the spiralling mergers was the loudest (Fig.\,\ref{fig:grav} b, c).
+All three algorithms detected the merger event, albeit with some differences.
+LOF found the whole period, while TOF selectively detected the period when the chirp of the spiraling black holes was the loudest.
+Interestingly, discord found the end of the event (Fig.\,\ref{fig:grav}\,\textbf{B}, \textbf{C}, \textbf{D}).}

+\zsiga{ To investigate the performance of TOF on detecting noise bursts called blip in LIGO detector data series, we applied the algorithm on the Gravity Spy \cite{Zevin_2017} blip data series downloaded from the GWOSC database \cite{Abbott19} (Fig.\,S7).
+We determined the value of optimal threshold on the training set ($N=128$), then measured precision, F$_1$ score, recall and block-recall metrics on the test set ($N=29$).
+We set the threshold value by the maximum precision ($M=36$, Fig.\,S7\,A).
+TOF reached high precision ($1$), low F$_1$ score, low recall and high block-recall ($0.9$) values (Fig.\,S7\,B) on the test set.
+The high precision shows, that the detected anomaly is likely to be a real blip and the high block recall (hit rate) implies that TOF found blips in the majority of the sample time series. }